csdms/bmi-geotiff/README.md

 ```
 This step might take a few moments as the data are pulled from GitHub.

-The data have been laoded into an xarray `DataArray`, which can be accessed through the `da` property:
+The data have been loaded into an xarray `DataArray`, which can be accessed through the `da` property:
 ```python
 >>> print(g.da)
 <xarray.DataArray (band: 3, y: 718, x: 791)>